ekwan/PyPlate/docs/source/users_guide/locations.rst

 label-based indices for referencing wells in ``Plate``\ s.

 - When row or column specifiers are provided as integers, they are assumed to be integer indices (1, 2, 3, …).
+- Integer indices are 1-based, meaning that the first row or column is referred to as 1, not 0.
 - When specifiers are provided as strings, they are assumed to be label indices (“A”, “B”, “C”, …).

 - By default, rows in plates are given alphabetical labels “A”, “B”, “C”, and columns in plates are given numerical labels “1”, “2”, “3”.